Wakasa Province: Meiji period and beyond

 During the Bakumatsu period, Obama Domain initially supported the Tokugawa shogunate.
 In 1865, the domain executed Mito rebellion leader Takeda Kōunsai and 353 of his followers and nominally participated in the Battle of Toba–Fushimi of the Boshin War.
 However, seeing that the shogunate was doomed, Sakai Tadaaki came out of retirement to seize control of the domain from his adopted son and defected to the imperial cause.
 Consequently, he was appointed imperial governor of Wakasa by the new Meiji government until the abolition of the han system in 1871.

 At the end of 1871, Wakasa was joined by Tsuruga District, Imadate District and Nanjō District to form "Tsuruga Prefecture".
 In 1876, Tsuruga Prefecture was divided, with former Wakasa and Tsuruga District joining Shiga Prefecture.
 In 1881, these area were given to Fukui Prefecture, which then assumed its present borders.
 Due to geography and these political changes, the area of former Wakasa Province and Tsuruga District have a separate identity, and form the Reinan (嶺南) region of modern Fukui.

 Historical districts

+Wakasa Province consisted of three districts: